By Lillie Therieau

 I don’t think I’ve ever seen anyone get upset at getting Sudoku wrong.
 Why?
 Because they know it’s a game!
 But all of a sudden, if a child fails a math test, it’s no longer a game.
 It’s their intelligence.
 It’s their ability to graduate high school.
 It’s their potential to get into college.

 So, what’s the solution to this?
 Gamification.
-Logistically, what gamification for education does is eliminate the meaning in math, and instead turns it into a simple pass/fail experience.
+Gamification in education eliminates the emotions that can get caught up in math, and instead turns it into a simple pass/fail experience.
 If they get a problem wrong, so what?
 It’s just a game.
 Now, what a successful gamification tool does is keep kids sitting in those problems long enough to actually get a solution.
 That way, kids are focusing on the problem and the understanding, instead of getting a passing grade so they don’t get punished.

-So let’s get a little bit into what exactly is taking the meaning away in gamification -- the score.
+So let’s get a little bit into what’s different in gamification-- the score.

-The problem is, when kids take tests, they try to avoid feeling bad from getting a question wrong.
-The attention is solely around not getting punished or getting a certain letter grade, thus, they start blaming the problem.
+The problem is, when kids take tests, they may be conditioned to fear or have anxiety around getting a question wrong.
+The attention is solely around not getting punished or getting a certain letter grade, thus, they start blaming the exercise itself.

 “She made this problem extra hard for us.”